JpdzRamirez/JpdzRamirez/README.md

 ****

-<p> I am currently a junior backend developer in Java and C # under the Freelance modality </p>.
+<p> I am currently a junior FullStack developer in PHP LARAVEL and C # XAMARIN </p>.
-I am also a Technologist in Administrative Management, Systems Technician with four years of experience.
+I am also a Software and Data Engineering Student, a Technologist in Software Analysis and Development, and a Systems Technician with seven years of experience.
 I have been guiding my career for some time to solve various problems within organizations regarding the administration <br> of their resources, information and financial systems.
 Creating tools and implementing new technologies to optimize companies with growth potential. <br>
 <br>
 <em>"I have related the proactivity and effectiveness of programming in all kinds of solutions and I am passionate about what I can achieve with it"</em> </p>